software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > -- Jane, one of the Developers

-The Sprint Backlog should be open during the event so that the whole Scrum Team is up-to-date with Sprint Backlog updates and the Sprint progress.
+The Sprint Backlog should be open during the event so that the whole Scrum Team is up-to-date with the Sprint Backlog updates and the Sprint progress.

 A funny fact: it is common that during the Daily Scrum the whole Scrum Team is standing.
 This is why the Daily Scrum is often called the "daily stand-up".
 The reason is very practical: the event tends to be shorter because standing for a long period of time can become tedious.